Evergreen Ancestry is run by Anne Mealia, a professional genealogist and family historian and AGRA Member.

 I have a PTLLS qualification to teach adults and run regular courses on family history at Calderdale Adult Learning and can provide one to one tuition.

 Based in the South Pennines, I am ideally located to carry out research in Yorkshire, Lancashire and Westmorland.
-My research specialisms include Roman Catholic records and other non-conformist registers.
+My research specialisms include Roman Catholic records and non-conformist registers.

 - ‘Pickersgill One Name Study’, The Yorkshire Family Historian, September 2013